 With the destination set, Mahan traveled to Hawaiʻi in the spring of 2018, and returned with Emili in the summer of 2018, to develop subject areas and tours.
 “We curated this course,” Emili says.
 “Carolyn formed relationships with many of the experts” in fields as diverse as entomology, astronomy, malacology, and, of course, volcanology.
 Those experts participated in the class first by Zoom and then in person.

-From the first day of class on the island of Oahu, the students were immersed in learning about the history, heritage, and culture of the islands.
-Marques Marzan, cultural advisor at the Bishop Museum, led a tour that included a visit to meaningful cultural sites including the Kūkaniloko Birthstones, considered a sacred place where Hawaiʻian royals would give birth.
+From the first day of class on the island of Oʻahu, the students were immersed in learning about the history, heritage, and culture of the islands.
+Marques Marzan, cultural advisor at Bishop Museum, led a cultural sites tour around Oʻahu that included the Kūkaniloko Birthstones, considered a sacred place where Hawaiian royals would give birth.
 “The opportunity to share Hawaiian culture, history, and to expose the students from Penn State to significant cultural sites on O‘ahu was indeed a pleasure,” Marzan says.
 “Everyone was extremely respectful and engaged in our enculturation day.”

 The entire trip wasn’t about work, though.
-While on Oahu, the students participated in an authentic luau hosted by the Hawaiʻi chapter of the Penn State Alumni Association.
-“We had some traditional Hawaiian food and desserts, along with great conversation,” says chapter representative Adrienne Stofko.
+While on O‘ahu, the students participated in a lūʻau hosted by the Hawaiʻi chapter of the Penn State Alumni Association.
+“We had some traditional Hawaiian food and desserts, along with great conversation,” says chapter president Adrienne Stofko (HHD, Kinesiology ’02).
 “After dinner we joined in on one of the best hula lessons I have ever attended.
 Each student and chapter board member in attendance participated and had a smile on their face as they went through the dance.
 It was evident that the students were so engaged in the course and wonderful representatives of the university.
 Interacting with the students in that setting was a highlight for our chapter.”

 Jordan Wolfkill had a more significant revelation: “From a biological and conservation stance, I could not believe the number of invasive species in Hawaiʻi.
 I knew that introducing invasive species could be detrimental to the existing ecosystem, but I never realized how much damage could be done by a single species.
 Before when professors would refer to Hawaiʻi as the extinction capital of the world, I would just kind of agree but I never truly grasped the scale at which these extinction events were occurring.
-Feral pigs and other invasive species such as the endemic honeycreepers who depend on these plants in order to survive and reproduce.
 In addition, it was devastating to learn about the ever-rising mosquito line that is creeping slowly to higher and higher altitudes with global climate change.
-To make matters worse, pigs are creating more problems by creating small stagnant water pools, a perfect breeding ground for mosquitoes.”
+To make matters worse, pigs are creating more problems by creating small stagnant water pools, a perfect breeding ground for mosquitos.”